 Some people toast the dried chiles first.
 If you want to, go ahead.
 Just do it quickly, lest you burn the chiles, which makes them bitter.
 You want to see a little puffing up, not scorch marks.
 So do it over medium heat.

 And you need not restrict your chile colorado sauce to this dish.
 It is a pretty good catch-all sauce, good for enchiladas, tamales, etc. I’ve had it with beef, pork and chicken at restaurants, so there is really no reason not to cook anything else in it: pheasant, turkey, bear, venison, duck — your imagination is your only limit.

-- 2 pounds wild boar, venison, pheasant or turkey legs, etc.
+- 2 pounds beef, pork, venison, pheasant or turkey legs, etc.

 - 4 dried ancho chiles